koenz/angular-datepicker/README.md

 	appendToBody: true, // Append Datepicker to body
 	openDirection: 'bottom', // The direction it should open to
 	closeOnBlur: true  // Close the datepicker onBlur
-};
+	useAnimatePicker: true // Use the regular datepicker or the animating one };
 ```